China replaces top official in Hong Kong amid protests

-China replaced its top official in Hong Kong Saturday following months of protests in the semi-autonomous territory, state media said.
+HONG KONG — China replaced its top official in Hong Kong Saturday following months of protests in the semi-autonomous territory.

-Wang Zhimin, who was the most senior mainland political official stationed in Hong Kong, has been replaced as the director of the Liaison Office of the Central People's Government, according to the state-run China Global Television Network.
+Wang Zhimin was the most senior mainland political official stationed in Hong Kong.
+He was replaced as the director of the Liaison Office of the Central People's Government, embattled chief executive Carrie Lam confirmed in a statement.

 The office has come under criticism in both Hong Kong and China for misjudging the growing unrest.

-Luo Huining, who is reported to be taking over the lead of the liaison office, previously served as secretary for Communist Party in the northern Chinese province of Shanxi.
+Luo Huining, who previously served as secretary for Communist Party in the northern Chinese province of Shanxi, will take over the role.

+Lam said she was looking forward to working with Luo on promoting "the integration of Hong Kong into the overall development of the nation and the positive development of the relationship between the Mainland and Hong Kong."

 Around 400 people were arrested during New Year's Day demonstrations that turned violent with people throwing Molotov cocktails and vandalizing banks and shops while police responded with pepper spray and tear gas.